Today's Articles

 He heard a band called The Georgians, a white Dixieland jazz group, and a Negro show called From Dixie to Broadway featured Sidney Bechet.
 This trip changed the way that he thought about music.
 Upon his return to the States, Hammond searched for records by Negro musicians but could not find them in the greater Manhattan area.
 He learned that Negro music was sold in different stores, so he began to search for this music in Harlem.

-The intersectionality between jazz music and the deeper freedom of African Americans was a driving force in why Hammond engaged in the art form.
+The intersectionality between jazz music and the more profound freedom of African Americans was a driving force behind Hammond's engagement in the art form.
 Hammond always strived for racial integration within the musical scene.
 For this purpose, he frequently visited musicians in Harlem to connect with musicians in their area.
 While initially, his race proved a problem in connecting with this community, he formed relationships with various musicians that allowed him to surpass this barrier.
 His friendship with Benny Carter gave him a status that allowed him to enter this musical community.
 In 1940, at a Manhattan party, Hammond met Jemison "Jimmy" McBride.
-On March 8, 1941, they were married; he was the father of blues musician John P. Hammond.
+They were married on March 8, 1941; he was the father of blues musician John P. Hammond.

 From that union.
 In his service as a talent scout, Hammond became one of the most influential figures in 20th-century popular music.
 Hammond was instrumental in sparking or furthering numerous musical careers, including those of Bob Dylan, Bruce Springsteen, Benny Goodman, Harry James, Charlie ChristianBillie HolidayCount BasieTeddy WilsonBig Joe Turner, Pete Seeger, Babatunde Olatunji, Aretha FranklinGeorge Benson, Freddie Green, Leonard Cohen, Arthur Russell, Jim Copp, Asha Puthli, Stevie Ray Vaughan and Michael Bloomfield.
-He is also largely responsible for reviving delta blues artist Robert Johnson's music.
+He is also primarily responsible for reviving the music of Delta blues artist Robert Johnson.
 John H. Hammond died on July 10, 1987.

 To Become a Media Producer or Director